Trip Highlights of Mera Peak Climbing

 Most Asked Questions by Travellers

-Of course, for trekking any place in the Himalayan region, you must have a permit.
-The first permit is a TIMS (trekker’s information management system) card.
-This permit costs NRS 2000 per person.
+Of course, to trek anywhere in the Himalayan region, you must have a permit.
+The first permit is a TIMS (trekker’s information management system) card, which costs NRS 2000 per person.
 The second permit is the Sagarmatha National Park Entry Permit.
-You will need to have this permit for trekking to Sagarmatha National Park.
-This trek costs about NRS 3000 per person.
-The last permit is for hiking to Mera Peak.
-Without a valid Mera Peak permit, you cannot trek to Mera Peak.

 Safety comes first before anything.
 While trekking Mera Peak, you will need to take safety measures.
 If you feel like having any health issues, immediately stop the trek.
 The total trekking distance for the Mera Peak is 78 miles and 125 kilometers.